| | | | | |

 Want to Get Faster?

 A good setup gets you in the ballpark, but the real lap time gains come from driving technique.
-Trophi uses AI to analyse your driving and give you specific, actionable coaching feedback.
-It works across iRacing, ACC, and LMU.
+Trophi analyses your telemetry and sends back specific coaching notes on what to fix.
+Runs on iRacing, ACC, and LMU.

 Try Trophi →

 We're building setup guides for every GT3 car in iRacing.
-I'm working on the M4 GT3 EVO and Ferrari 296 GT3 next.
+M4 GT3 EVO and Ferrari 296 GT3 are next up.

 Porsche 911 GT3 R (992) iRacing Setup Guide & Baseline Downloads